B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Three or more offenses: Warn

 ### <a id="7.8"></a><span style="color: #0088CC">7.8 Alliance Between Mafias/Groups</span>
-An alliance can be made between a maximum of 2 groups recognized by the syndicate.
-If a group has not been recognized by the syndicate, they cannot form an alliance.
+An alliance can be made between a maximum of 2 groups recognized by the syndicate(unofficial and official).
+If a group has not been recognized by the syndicate, they cannot form an alliance with recognized groups.
 In red zones, more than 2 mafias/groups can ally only if the police intervene in these areas.

 <span style="color: red">Sanctions:</span>

 - First offense: 50-100 Checkpoints
 - Second offense: 200 Checkpoints
 - Three or more offenses: Warn

+<span style="color: green">Notes:</span>

+- For multiple rule violations, sanctioning with a 1-3 day ban is possible.
+- The given sanction may be more severe depending on the seriousness of the situation and does not adhere to the number of offenses.

 ### <a id="7.9"></a><span style="color: #0088CC">7.9 Notorious Areas</span>
 Notorious areas are those dangerous parts of the city (marked on the map below) or outside the city where many illegalities can happen, but not near businesses (examples: gas stations, barbershops, stores, workplaces, parking lots, clubs).
 These areas are sparsely populated, allowing players to do the following between 20:00 - 08:00: